ruby/www.ruby-lang.org/en/news/_posts/2010-10-01-see-matz-in-san-francisco-or-silicon-valley.md

 ---
 layout: news_post
-title: See Matz in San Francisco or Silicon Valley
+title: "See Matz in San Francisco or Silicon Valley"
 lang: en
 ---